c0x12c/spartan-e2e-web-boilerplate/README.md

 ## Working with Data

-### Data location
+### Internal Data

-- For non-confidential data, it should be placed inside feature file or in `common.json` and it is passed directly to step as paramters.
+- For **non-confidential data**, it should be placed inside feature file or in `common.json` and it is passed directly to step as paramters.
 Note that these data should also not be different in different environments, otherwise it should be treated as confidential data.

 ```gherkin
 Scenario Outline: Sample scenario